memoneo/monorepo/README.md

 ## Repos
 ### api
-The REST API backend for Memoneo.
+The vert.x REST API backend for Memoneo.
 This repo is private.
 Runs on Heroku.

 ### asr
-The API which provides an endpoint to transcribe speech to text.
+The warp API which provides a single endpoint to transcribe speech to text.
 The API uses Deepspeech.rs (0.61).
-For now the performance is not good enough which is why I don't use it personally for now.
-Deepspeech 0.7 has been released and improved the performance a bit.
-So maybe there's promise.
+For now the model performance is not good enough which is why I don't use it personally for now.
+Deepspeech 0.7 has been released and improved the performance a bit (but not by a margin which is sufficient).
+So maybe there's promise in the future.

 ### app-mobile
 The React Native mobile app which I use to track data points of my life.
 This repo is private.

 ### site
 A very basic demo promotional page.
+Not optimized for mobile.

 Can be visited at: https://memoneo.gitlab.io/site